 After suffering a series of strokes in the late '90s one of Rock n' Roll's pioneers passed away on January 19th, 1998.

 "Blue Suede Shoes" is Carl Perkins' legacy.
 But there's more.
 "Original Sun Greatest Hits" shows off Perkins' abilities as a singer, songwriter and guitarist.
 Today, it may sound odd that Sun Records owner Sam Phillips thought Perkins was going to be a bigger star than Presley but this album goes a long way toward justifying that belief.
 Not opting for Country as Cash and Lewis did, Perkins kept recording his Rock-A-Billy music for the next two decades.
 The results are solid if not astounding.
 "The Best Of Carl Perkins" set should be avoided.
 Apparently, shoddy products and second rate compilations were integral part of Curb Records' business plan.

-Most tribute albums, where all-star Rockers back a legendary performer (Chuck Berry, Jerry Lee, etc,), fall flat.
+Most tribute albums, where all-star musicians back a legendary performer (Chuck Berry, Jerry Lee, etc,), usually fall flat.
 The one notable exception is "Go Cat Go!" which features the surviving Beatles, Johnny Cash and Tom Petty.
 The album contains original material and serves as Perkins' final recording.